AntumMT/mod-whitelist/README.md

 - ***whitelist.message***
 	- Changes the default message *"This server is whitelisted and you are not on the whitelist."*

+The *whitelist.txt* file is reloaded whenever a player attempts to log on.
+So it can be edited without the need to restart the server.

 ### Licensing:

 - Code: [MIT](LICENSE.txt)